-We define the center reference point (CRP) to be the center of mass of the scene to be reconstructed, and the line of sight (los) as the unit vector, $\mathbf{i}_{los}$, that points from the transmitter to the CRP of the scene.
-The distance along the los from the transmitter to the voxel location (placing the origin at the transmitter), $\mathbf{r}_0$, of interest is called the `downrange' $r_0 =|\mathbf{r}_0\cdot \mathbf{i}_{los}|$ (where $\mathbf{r}_0$ is the position vector of a scatterer in the scene).
-Given this, it can be shown that the backscattered signal at downrange $r_0$ from the sensor, when viewed at angle $\bs\theta$, is given by
+We define the center reference point (CRP) to be the center of mass of the scene to be reconstructed, and the line of sight (\textsf{los}) as the unit vector, $\mathbf{i}_{\mbox{los}}$, that points from the transmitter to the CRP of the scene.
+The distance along the \textsf{los} from the transmitter to the voxel location (placing the origin at the transmitter), $\mathbf{r}_0$, of interest is called the `downrange' $r_0 =|\mathbf{r}_0\cdot \mathbf{i}_{\mbox{los}}|$ (where $\mathbf{r}_0$ is the position vector of a scatterer in the scene, and $\cdot$ denotes the inner product operation).
+Given this, it can be shown that the backscattered signal at downrange $r_0$ from the sensor, when viewed at angle $\bs\theta$, is given by \cite{jakowatz1996spotlight, raj2016hierarchical, idrisstaes21}

-where $2r_{0}/\nu_{p}$ denotes the two-way time delay, $\nu_{p}$ represents the speed of wave propagation, $\chi$ is the transmitted waveform, $\check{\epsilon}(t)$ is the measurement noise, and $R_{\bs\theta}$ is the Radon transform of the scene, $\mu$, with respect to angle $\bs\theta$, and evaluated at the downrange location $r_0$.
-This corresponds to the integral across sensor returns from all points along a hyperplane perpendicular to the downrange location $r_0$, commonly referred to as an `iso-range contour'.
+where $2r_{0}/\nu_{p}$ denotes the two-way time delay, $\nu_{p}$ represents the speed of wave propagation, $\chi$ is the transmitted waveform, $\check{\epsilon}(t)$ is the measurement noise, and $R_{\bs\theta}$ is the Radon transform of the scene, $\mu$, with respect to angle $\bs\theta$, and evaluated at the downrange location $\mathbf{r}_0$.
+This corresponds to the integral across sensor returns from all points along a hyperplane perpendicular to the downrange location $\mathbf{r}_0$, commonly referred to as an `iso-range contour'.

 Therefore the complete response at time $t$ from all ranges, along the line formed by intersecting the scene at $\bs\theta$, is rewritten as

 This can be reformulated in convolution form (after a choice of units, without loss of generality, so that $\nu_p=2$) as: